Upcoming Community Workshops and Events

 Description

 The Sequential Oral Sensory (S.O.S) Approach to Feeding workshop is a trans-disciplinary program for assessing and treating children with feeding difficulties and weight/growth problems from birth to 18 years.
 It integrates posture, sensory, motor, behavioral/learning, medical, and nutritional factors to comprehensively evaluate and manage children with feeding/growth problems.
-Download a copy of the full course agenda here Attendance Policy Participants are expected to attend the Conference for the entire length of each day (7:30 am to 5:00 pm EST on Day 1 and 8:00 am to 5:00 pm EST on Days 2-4) in order to receive their Certificate of Attendance and their full CEU credits.
+Attendance Policy: Participants will be expected to complete the first 4 hours of the Conference independently, online PRIOR to the start of the 4 days of In-Person Conference Training.
+Participants are required to complete the pre-recorded segment and to pass two tests covering the first 4 hours of the Training, at least ONE week BEFORE the first day of the In-Person 4 Day Conference Training segment in order to participate and attend the In-Person segment of the conference.
+Participants are expected to attend the Conference for the entire length of each day (7:30 am to 5:00 pm EST on Days 1-3 and 7:30 am to 3:00 pm EST on Day 4) in order to receive their Certificate of Attendance and their full CEU credits.
+Download a copy of the full course agenda here.
 Participants will miss crucial information needed to be able to correctly use the SOS Approach to Feeding program if they come late or leave the conference early.
 Please make all travel arrangements to ensure you do not arrive late or need to leave early on any day.
-Course Level The SOS Approach to Feeding conference is an Intermediate level course: Information is geared to practitioners with a general working knowledge of current practice trends and literature related to the subject matter.
+No exceptions will be granted.
+Course Level: The SOS Approach to Feeding conference is an Intermediate level course: Information is geared to practitioners with a general working knowledge of current practice trends and literature related to the subject matter.
 Focus is on increasing understanding and competent application of the subject matter.

 This event is a: Conference